-Smoking a turkey for Thanksgiving is a long-standing tradition in my family!
+Smoking a turkey for is a long-standing tradition in my family!
 And, it’s easier and quicker than you would think!
+Learn how to smoke a whole turkey in this tutorial.

 Choosing the Right Turkey